serghiou/best-of-data-science/best-of-r.md

 ## Data visualization

 **[ggplot2.](https://ggplot2.tidyverse.org/)** Package.
 Tutorial.
 By far the most popular package for data visualization in R. Look for visualization packages starting with "gg" - these contain custom functions to produce plots using ggplot2.
+Some of the attributes in ggplot2 may be tricky to use: go to the official ggplot2 wiki [here](https://github.com/tidyverse/ggplot2/wiki/Legend-Attributes) for some really good explanations of these.

 **[ggeffects.](https://www.r-bloggers.com/marginal-effects-for-regression-models-in-r-rstats-dataviz/amp/)** Package.
 Tutorial.
 A package to easily produce pretty ggplots of predicted value distributions across model specifications.